Scanframe/sf-docker-runner/README.md

 * Python3
 * SSH
 * Wine
-* Qt Framework (optional using `--qt-ver '6.8.1'` or leave empty for none.)
+* Qt Framework (optional using `--qt-ver '6.9.1'` or leave empty for none.)

-To create the image and upload it to the Sonatype Nexus server the script [cpp-builder.sh](cpp-builder.sh) is created to handle it.
+To create the image and upload it to the Sonatype Nexus server, the script [cpp-builder.sh](cpp-builder.sh) is created to handle it.

 #### Building Executables from Python Code